Tristan albatross: Etymology

 Diomedea refers to Diomedes, whose companions turned to birds.
-The epitheton dabbenena refers to Roberto Dabbene, Italian-Argentine ornithologist.
+The epitheton dabbenena refers to Roberto Dabbene, an Italian-Argentine ornithologist.

 Description

 The Tristan albatross is practically indistinguishable from the snowy albatross at sea but is smaller and has a slightly darker back.
 It is 110 cm from beak to tail and has a wingspan of up to 3.05 m.
 The Tristan albatross also never attains the full white plumage of the snowy albatross, and its bill is about 25 mm shorter.

 Distribution and habitat

 Due to the difficulty in distinguishing them from snowy albatrosses, their distribution at sea is still not fully known, but the use of satellite tracking has shown that they forage widely in the South Atlantic, with males foraging west of the breeding islands towards South America and females to the east towards Africa.
 There have been sightings near Brazil and also off the coast of Australia.

 Tristan albatrosses are endemic to the islands of the Tristan da Cunha group and more specifically Gough Island.
 The majority of the world's population nest on Gough Island, around 1500 pairs.
 On some years a pair breeds on Inaccessible Island.